Srushti-Makwana/IT314_G26_Expensify_Srushti/README.md

-updating the budget list without refreshing the page skeleton effect added added 3 components in dashboard that includes total spend, total budget and number of budgets 14/11/2024
+updating the budget list without refreshing the page skeleton effect added added 3 components in dashboard that includes total spend, total budget and number of budgets 14/11/2024 added skeleton effect and enhanced the designs for all the tabs